Pulled IPOs cap subdued year for Canadian deals, signal challenges ahead

 “Survival mergers,” where struggling companies combine to cut costs, could drive some pick-up in M&A activity in 2020, Hutcheon said.
 This has been happening in the gold mining sector and could pick up among battered energy companies, he added.

-BMO Capital Markets (BMO.TO) and CIBC World Markets (CM.TO) were the top bookrunners for IPOs this year, according to Refinitiv.
+BMO Capital Markets and CIBC World Markets were the top bookrunners for IPOs this year, according to Refinitiv.

-Goldman Sachs & Co (GS.N) and TD Securities (TD.TO) were the leading financial advisers for M&A deals, while Morgan Stanley (MS.N) and RBC Capital (RY.TO) topped advisers on secondary equity deals.
+Goldman Sachs & Co and TD Securities were the leading financial advisers for M&A deals, while Morgan Stanley and RBC Capital topped advisers on secondary equity deals.

 Reporting by Nichola Saminather; Editing by Tom Brown